pretix/pretix-docs/docs/topics/email.md

 If you use an email address with your own domain as the sender address and do not use a custom SMTP server, you have to add the pretix application server to your SPF record.
 This is necessary to prevent your emails being misidentified as spam.

-You can add SPF record in the administrative console of the provider with whom you registered your domain.
+You can add an SPF record in the administrative console of the provider with whom you registered your domain.
 The exact process varies from provider to provider.
 The settings can usually be found on the "DNS records" page or one with a similar name.